schladt/GIMC/gi/README.md

 - [ ] System handles errors gracefully (timeouts, crashes, bad code)
 - [ ] Multiple VMs can process candidates in parallel
 - [ ] All components documented and tested

-## Next Steps

-1. Review and refine this plan
-2. Prioritize tasks within each phase
-3. Set up development environment and test VMs
-4. Begin Phase 1: Core Infrastructure
-5. Iterate based on testing and feedback